BenderRobotics/bretina/docs/bretina.rst

 .. autofunction:: text_rows

+    5 rows of the text would be detected in the following image.

     .. image:: _static/fig_text_rows_1.png
         :alt: text rows figure
         :scale: 50%

 .. autofunction:: text_cols

+    2 cols of the text would be detected in the following image.

     .. image:: _static/fig_text_cols_1.png
         :alt: text cols figure